-Unlike other EBPC Management Programs, the EMP does not include procedures for normal operating conditions as it has been specifically established to anticipate, prevent, manage and mitigate conditions during an emergency.
-However, the EMP is supported by the operational controls established in other OMS documents, as shown below, which help ensure emergency preparedness and emergency prevention practices are implemented:
+In addition to the above EMP operational controls, the EMP is supported by the operational controls established in other OMS documents, as shown below, which help ensure emergency preparedness and emergency prevention practices are implemented:

-- Stakeholder and Public Awareness Program (SPA-PRG-01) and Communication Process (OMS-PRO-08) - The SPA and the Communication Process support the EMP by ensuring a coordinated approach to communicating emergency preparedness and continuing education information to external stakeholders. - Pipeline Inspection Manager (PIM) Procedure (POMM-PRG-01-PDR-32) This POMM procedure sets out the inspection and preventative maintenance of emergency equipment at valve stations, including fire extinguishers, as per manufacturer's specifications. - Office Safety Procedure (HSM-PRG-01-PDR-17) This HSM procedure sets out EBPC's inspection and maintenance of fire equipment and extinguishers at the EBPC head office.
+- Stakeholder and Public Awareness Program (SPA-PRG-01) and Communication Process (OMS-PRO-08) - The SPA and the Communication Process support the EMP by ensuring a coordinated approach to communicating emergency preparedness and continuing education information to external stakeholders. - Pipeline Inspection Manager (PIM) Procedure (POMM-PRG-01-PDR-32) This POMM procedure sets out the inspection and preventative maintenance of emergency equipment at valve stations, including fire extinguishers, as per manufacturer's specifications. - Safe Work Planning Procedure (HSM-PRG-01-PDR-01) This HSM procedure sets out EBPC's controls for emergency considerations (e.g., egress, first aid, emergency contact list, etc.), during non-routine work at any location on the Brunswick Pipeline System.

-- Vehicle Operation Procedure (HSM-PRG-01-PDR-15) This HSM procedure sets out EBPC's inspection and maintenance of fire extinguishers housed in EBPC vehicles. - Gas Pipeline Shutdown Procedure (POMM-PRG-01-PDR-23) This POMM procedure sets out EBPC's safe control or shutdown of the Brunswick Pipeline, or parts thereof, in the event of an emergency. - Imperfection and Defect Inspection Assessment and Repair Procedure (POMM-PRG-01-PDR-06) and Field Repairs and Inspection of Girth Welds, Mill Seam Welds and In-Service Welds Procedure (POMM-PRG-01-PDR-16) - These POMM procedure set out EBPC's repair procedures related to emergency equipment. - Mercaptan Odour Control and Spill Response Procedure (EPP-PRG-01-PDR-09) Used in conjunction with the ERP (when the Odourant Spill Response Flowchart is being used), this EPP procedure describes how to control odours in the event of a mercaptan spill and to reduce the potential for adverse environmental, health and safety effects in the event of a spill.
+- Office Safety Procedure (HSM-PRG-01-PDR-17) This HSM procedure sets out EBPC's inspection and maintenance of fire equipment and extinguishers at the EBPC head and field office locations. - Worksite Safety Inspection Procedure (HSM-PRG-01-PDR-24) This HSM procedure sets out EBPC's inspection and maintenance of fire equipment and extinguishers at EBPC meter and valve sites. - Vehicle Operation Procedure (HSM-PRG-01-PDR-15) This HSM procedure sets out EBPC's inspection and maintenance of fire extinguishers housed in EBPC vehicles. - Gas Pipeline Shutdown Procedure (POMM-PRG-01-PDR-23) This POMM procedure sets out EBPC's safe control or shutdown of the Brunswick Pipeline, or parts thereof, in the event of an emergency. - Imperfection and Defect Inspection Assessment and Repair Procedure (POMM-PRG-01-PDR-06) - This POMM procedure helps reduce the potential of a pipeline rupture. - Mercaptan Odour Control and Spill Response Procedure (EPP-PRG-01-PDR-09) Used in conjunction with the ERP (when the Odourant Spill Response Flowchart is being used), this EPP procedure describes how to control odours in the event of a mercaptan spill and to reduce the potential for adverse environmental, health and safety effects in the event of a spill.

-6.1.1.1 Emergency Planning Zone (EPZ)
+6.1.1.5 Emergency Planning Zone (EPZ)